Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Final Dataset

-Construction of the Need Index
+Need Index Construction

 A composite need index was developed to estimate relative flood mitigation need across towns.